 I wanted to honour this wonderful day by writing about uteruses and periods, because for most people this is still an uncomfortable and awkward subject.
 51% of the world have a womb, a vagina and periods.
 Yet God forbid anyone talk about it!
 As a woman with a gynae tumour, society’s attitude to discussing women’s bodies and bodily functions has been a hinderance to my health and eradicating this stigma could save thousands of lives.
 So ladies lets BE BOLD and start talking; men stop squirming and listen.

 Most of the symptoms of gynaecological cancers revolve around periods and bleeding (not such a huge surprise).
 Yet women suffer in silence.
 This leads to late diagnosis and a poor prognosis for many.
 A lot of women (with or without cancer) suffer from horrendous periods at one stage in their lives.
 The sort that quite literally have people bent over in pain unable to move, throwing up from shock and agony, or house bound in case they bleed all over the bus.

-Before my diagnosis I suffered with heavy periods for what seems like years, just putting up with them silently, not going to a doctor.
-If we lived in the beautiful, open, free world I hope will one day be reality where women are equal and their bodies were talked about then perhaps I would have been diagnosed sooner.
+Before my diagnosis I suffered with heavy periods for what seems like years, just putting up with them silently, as so many of us do.
+If we lived in the open world I hope will one day be reality where women are equal and their bodies were talked about then perhaps I would have been diagnosed sooner.